Processing Payroll - Advanced

 4. The other options such as Payroll Bank Account are not required until payroll is being processed.

-1. Set the Frequency to the payroll period currently used within the company.
+Set the Frequency option to the payroll period currently used within the company.
 This option may require many open periods for a weekly or bi-weekly payroll.
-Consider the following options if the company does not plan to use the EBMS Labor module to create payroll data in the near future.

-3. Select Semi-Annually if the estimated time is a half year.
+2. Select Semi-Annually if the estimated time is a half year.

 7. Disable the Is subject to minimum wage option since wage calculations are not needed.
-Filter down to all workers and sub-folders.
+Filter down to all workers and subfolders.

-8. Possibly blank the pay rates, both Hourly Pay and Salary Pay if the labor cost transactions are not used to track labor costs in jobs or other reports.
+8. Possibly blank the pay rates, both Hourly Pay and Salary Pay, if the labor cost transactions are not used to track labor costs in jobs or other reports.
 Do not blank rates if they are used within EBMS for reporting purposes.
-Filter down to all workers and sub-folders.
+Filter down to all workers and subfolders.

 EBMS will create payroll payable for any transactions that contain pay rates.
 A journal entry may be required to reverse any accounting labor pay transactions created during the payroll process.

-10. All Worker Taxes and Company Taxes lists should be blank or tax settings should be disabled.
+10. All Worker Taxes and Company Taxes lists should be blank, or tax settings should be disabled.
 Filter down each tax or deduction that has been disabled.

 11. Create worker categories to separate workers that are within different locations, departments, or groups.
 Create a separate category for 1099 subcontractors if they are being added to the worker list.
 Review Workers > Adding and Deleting Worker Categories for instructions on creating worker sub-folders.